c-focus/1week-movie-projects/project_context.md

 	    • Next: containerize and push to GitHub
 4. **AI Use**
 - Use this document at the start of every chat to sync context.
-- Add “Updated” date after each edit.
+- Add "Updated" date after each edit.

+5. **AI Context Maintenance**
+- Reference PROJECT_CONTEXT.md for workflow preferences and learning goals
+- Update document after major decisions or process changes
+- Include current blockers and parallel development streams
+- Maintain continuity across sessions to avoid repetition

 ---